AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 Analytics, Data Collection (Formerly Adobe Launch), and Experience Manager (experience.adobe.com) -->

-Experience Cloud Setup Automation in Adobe Experience Manager Forms requires an **Adobe Analytics license**, **Data Collection (Formerly Adobe Launch)** to manage tracking scripts, and integration with the **Experience Platform Launch (API)** for streamlined data aggregation and insights generation.
+Experience Cloud Setup Automation requires an **Adobe Analytics license**, **Data Collection (Formerly Adobe Launch)** to manage tracking scripts, and **Experience Manager Forms license** for streamlined data aggregation and insight generation.

-If you have an active license for Experience Cloud Setup Automation, Adobe Analytics, and Experience Platform Launch API, you should verify their availability within your developer console.
+If you have an active license for **Adobe Analytics** and **Experience Manager Forms**, and you have integration with **Data Collection (Formerly Adobe Launch)**, you should verify their availability within your developer console.

-To verify the aforementioned are available for your Forms as a Cloud Service environment, visit the [developer console](https://developer.adobe.com/console/projects), navigate to project and search your project with the program id, for instance, for the environment with URL `https://author-p45913-e175111-cmstg.adobeaemcloud.com/index.html`, program id is `p45913-e175111`.
+To verify the aforementioned are available for your Forms as a Cloud Service environment, visit the [developer console](https://developer.adobe.com/console/projects), navigate to project and search your project with the program id - environment id, for instance, for the environment with URL `https://author-p45913-e175111-cmstg.adobeaemcloud.com/index.html`, program id - environment id is `p45913-e175111`.
 Ensure that the Experience Cloud Setup Automation, Adobe Analytics, and Experience Platform Launch API are listed.
 If these are listed, you can enable Adobe Analytics for your Adaptive Forms.

 ![Prerequiste Forms Analytics Integration](assets/analytics-aem.png){width="100%"}